-Nurse Practitioner – Full Time (37.5 hours per week) One year contract in Apsley
+Nurse Practitioner – Full Time (37.5 hours per week) Permanent Position in Apsley

 Family Health Teams (FHT) use a patient-centered approach to primary care that brings together doctors, mental health clinicians, nurse practitioners, registered dietitians, registered nurses, registered practical nurses and pharmacists to coordinate the highest possible quality of care for patients- when they need it – as close to home as possible.
 FHTs, in collaboration with Family Health Organizations, are a key component of Ontario’s healthcare plan to reduce wait times, improve access to primary care and keep Ontarians healthy.
 This is a full time (37.5 hours per week).

 The Nurse Practitioner (NP) will practice within his/her full scope of practice as outlined by the College of Nurses of Ontario.

 - Complete health assessments including health history and physical examinations

 - Have an openness to learning about and from patients who identify as Transgender/Gender Non Conforming/Non Binary and their allies and a commitment to providing a welcoming and safe environment for them